ahunigel/spring-toolkit/README.md

 Provide an additional toolkit library for spring framework.

+Notes: All the testing features are moved to https://github.com/ahunigel/spring-test-toolkit

 ## Features
 - `YamlPropertySourceFactory`
     - Spring `@PropertySource` does not support yaml by default, this factory help load yaml